SSDeepthiKatta/ASE-LAB2/README.md

 Create 3 Web Pages.
 •	Registration Page to create a Account for a User.
 •	Login Page to get User Credentials.
-•	Home Page created with Google API’s to get Directions and Weather between two Cities.
+•	Home Page created with Directions and Weather between two Cities using Google API's.

 Task 3:
 Create Repository in GitHub.